 When a full moon shone high in the sky, the wolf lurked in the shadows by the trees.

-Use commas to separate the person being spoken to (the noun of direct address) from the rest of the sentence.
+Use a comma to separate the person you're addressing (the noun of direct address) from the rest of the sentence.

 Tyler, watch out for the car tailing you!